MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

     Infrastructure service certificates for external-facing services that are provided by the Azure Stack Operator.
 External secrets include the certificates for the following services:

-    - Administrator Portal
+    - Administrator portal
-    - Public Portal
+    - Public portal
     - Administrator Azure Resource Manager
     - Global Azure Resource Manager
-    - Administrator KeyVault
+    - Administrator Key Vault
-    - KeyVault
+    - Key Vault
     - Admin Extension Host
     - ACS (including blob, table, and queue storage)
-    - ADFS *
+    - ADFS*
-    - Graph *
+    - Graph*

     \* Only applicable if the environment's identity provider is Active Directory Federated Services (AD FS).

 > [!Note]
-> All other secure keys and strings, including BMC and switch passwords, user and administrator account passwords are still manually updated by the administrator.
+> All other secure keys and strings, including BMC and switch passwords as well as user and administrator account passwords are still manually updated by the administrator.

 > [!Important]
 > Starting with Azure Stack's 1811 release, secret rotation has been separated for internal and external certificates.